 Summer is treated as a trailer for the aid year.
-This means Pell Grants and Direct Loans may be available to students who have not used all of their funds in the preceding fall and spring semesters.
+This means Direct Loans may be available to students who have not used all of their funds in the preceding fall and spring semesters.
+Pell grants will be available to students who are enrolled at least half time (6 credits) and are otherwise eligible for Pell grant.
 In order to be considered for summer aid, you must complete the FAFSA for the prior academic year (i.e.: to receive aid in summer 2018, you must complete the 2017-2018 FAFSA).
-If, after enrolling in summer courses, you are eligible for summer aid, you will see the Federal Student Aid noted on the my.moody.edu student portal under "financial aid".
+If, after enrolling in summer courses, you are eligible for summer aid, you will see the Federal Student Aid noted on the my.moody.edu student portal under "financial aid" if you opted to receive notifications electronically; otherwise, you will receive your award letter and disbursement notification via mail.

-Please note: The amount of aid you are eligible for in the summer is contingent upon the number of credits in which you are enrolled and how much eligible you have left after the fall and spring payment periods.
+Please note: The amount of aid you are eligible for in the summer is contingent upon the number of credits in which you are enrolled and how much eligible aid you have left after the fall and spring payment periods.
 This means Federal Student Aid may increase or decrease as you add and drop courses or maxed out due to less summer eligibility.